-- 9 or more native wildflower species with at least 3 species in each bloom period, ideally with 3 colors per bloom period.

-- 1. Early (April-May)

-- 2. Mid (June-August)

-- 3. Late (August-October)
+- At least 40% of the total seeding rate by count should be perennial flowering plants. - Deep-rooted and native grasses / sedges should compose 25% 50% of the seed mix. - 9 or more native wildflower species with at least 3 species in each bloom period, ideally with 3 colors per bloom period though the number of species is more important. - 1.
+Early (April-May) - 2.
+Mid (June-August) - 3.
+Late (August-October)